-Martijn Starmans is an assistant professor at the Erasmus MC (Rotterdam, the Netherlands) leading the AI for Integrated Diagnostics (AIID) research line, with a dual appointment at the Biomedical Imaging Group Rotterdam (BIGR) (Dept. of Radiology & Nuclear Medicine) and PHANTOM group (Department of Pathology).
+Dr. ir.
+Martijn Starmans is Assistant Professor at the Erasmus MC (Rotterdam, the Netherlands) leading the AI for Integrated Diagnostics (AIID) research line, with a dual appointment at the Dept. of Radiology & Nuclear Medicine (BIGR group) and Dept. of Pathology (PHANTOM group).
+His vision is that we can and should learn more from previous studies, which he pursues by working on meta-level methods across clinical applications.
 His main research interest is the use of AI to improve the diagnostic work-up in oncology through integrated diagnostics, focussed on radiology (“radiomics”) and pathology (“pathomics”).
-Specifically, he develops multi-modal machine learning methods to simultanously co-learn from both modalities (“radiopathomics”), and automated machine learning and meta-learning methods to generalize these methods across clinial applications.
-He works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, cardiology, neuroendocrine tumors).
+Specifically, his group develops multi-modal machine learning methods to simultanously co-learn from both modalities (“radiopathomics”), and automated machine learning and meta-learning methods to generalize these methods across clinial applications.
+To establish his research line, Martijn received a prestigious 2M Euro NGF AINed Personal Fellowship in 2024.
+Martijn actively collaborates with of the BCN-AIM lab of prof. Lekadir at the University of Barcelona, with whom he created the FUTURE-AI guideline for trustworthy AI.
+He works on a variety of clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, neuroendocrine tumors).

-Collaborations & Consortia Martijn is currently part of the MICCAI 2024 organization committee one of the two first ever Open Data chairs.
-To promote sharing of medical imaging data, he is organizing the first ever Open Data Event at MICCAI 2024, with a focus on underrepresented diseases and populations, with for this year special attention for African datasets.
+Collaborations & Consortia Martijn was part of the MICCAI 2024 organization committee one of the two first ever Open Data chairs.
+To promote sharing of medical imaging data, he organized the first ever Open Data Event at MICCAI 2024, with a focus on underrepresented diseases and populations, with for this year special attention for African datasets.
 To facilitate sharing of data, he established the AFRICAI repository, which other resources can use to make data FAIR.

 Martijn is one of the initiators and PIs of the Sarcoma Artificial Intelligence (SAI) consortium (grant awarded), the Liver AI (LAI) consortium (grant awarded), and project lead of the Colorectal Liver Metastes AI (COLIMA) consortium (grant submitted).
 In these consortia, in total 51 clinical centers, companies, professional- and patient associations from 18 countries are united.
 He is also part of the Trustworthy AI for MRI ICAI LAB.